majakili/Project-1/README.md

 Load balancing ensures that the application will be highly reliable, in addition to restricting access to the network.

-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- The load balancers are used to protect from denial-of-service (DDos) attacks.
+The load balancer distributes traffic among the servers which also protects the availability aspect of security.

+- The main advantage of jump box is to keep the virtual machines from public vulnerabilities

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the traffic and system logs.

-- _TODO: What does Filebeat watch for?_
-- _TODO: What does Metricbeat record?_
+- Filebeat, at the requests by admin, records log files and location, collects the log events and transfers it to Logstash or Elasticsearch.

+- Metricbeat collects metrics and statistics data from the operation system from services running on your server.
+It collects and transfers to the output at the specified location, Ekasticsearch or Logstash.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.